-Each judge of the district shall be responsible for determining the procedure and content of preliminary pretrial conferences, scheduling orders and pretrial conferences under Rule 16, Fed.
+Each judge of the District shall be responsible for determining the procedure and content of preliminary pretrial conferences, scheduling orders and pretrial conferences under Rule 16, Fed.
 R. Civ.
 P. Any general or standing order of any judge or for any location of court which governs pretrial procedures and the content of pretrial conferences shall be transmitted by the Clerk to all parties to an action, together with any notice of a pretrial conference.
-In addition, copies of all such general or standing orders shall be made available, upon request and without charge, by the Clerk at each location of court to any trial attorney or pro se litigant to any proceeding pending before the Court.
+In addition to copies posted on the Court's website, copies of all such general or standing orders shall be made available, upon request and without charge, by the Clerk at each location of court to any trial attorney or pro se litigant to any proceeding pending before the Court.